Women in STEM: History

 The term STEM was first used in 2001, primarily in connection with the choice of education and career.
 Different STEM fields have different histories, but women's participation, although limited, has been seen throughout history.
-Science, protoscience and mathematics have been practiced since ancient times, and during this time women have contributed to such fields as medicine, botany, astronomy, algebra, and geometry.
+Science, protoscience and mathematics have been practiced since ancient times, and during this time women have contributed to fields such as medicine, botany, astronomy, algebra, and geometry.
 In the Middle Ages in Europe and the Middle East, Christian monasteries and Islamic madrasas were places where women could work on such subjects as mathematics and the study of nature.
-The First Computer Programmer was a woman named Ada Lovelace, an English mathematician, who is often credited as the world's first computer programmer.
+Ada Lovelace, an English mathematician, is often credited as the world's first computer programmer.
 In the mid-1800s, she worked on Charles Babbage's proposed mechanical computer, the Analytical Engine.
 She created an algorithm intended to be processed by the machine, making her a pioneer in the field of computer science.

-Citation: Somers, M. (2016).
-Ada Lovelace: The First Computer Programmer.

-The Royal Society Universities in the Christian tradition began as places of education of a professional clergy that allowed no women, and the practice of barring women continued even after universities' missions broadened.
+Universities in the Christian tradition began as places of education for a professional clergy that allowed no women, and the practice of barring women continued even after universities' missions broadened.
 Because women were generally barred from formal higher education until late in the 19th century, it was very difficult for them to enter specialized disciplines.

 The development of industrial technology was dominated by men, and early technical achievements, such as the invention of the steam engine, were mainly due to men.
 Nevertheless, there are many examples of women's contributions to engineering.

-Initially a "computer" was a person doing computations, who was often a woman.
+Initially, a "computer" was a person who performed computations, who was often a woman.
 Working as a computer required conscientiousness, accuracy and speed.
 Some women who initially worked as human computers later advanced from doing simpler calculations to higher levels of work, where they specified tasks and algorithms and analyzed results.

 Women's participation rates in the STEM fields started increasing noticeably in the 1970s and 1980s.
 Some fields, such as biotechnology, now have almost 50% participation of women.